 For projects that survive initial due diligence, we stress test underwriting assumptions, review key legal documents, and third-party reports and consider transaction structure.
 A select few are on our platform. - EquityMultiple Website

 EquityMultiple allows you to invest directly in individual real estate projects.
 Investors can build their own real estate portfolios from scratch.
 They follow a four-step process when assessing potential investments:

 This crowdfunded real estate investing platform is for active accredited investors.
-It is up to you to select individual real estate projects to invest in.
 All the projects on the platform are private placements under Regulation D of the Securities Act.
 This means the securities are non-registered and only available to accredited investors.

 EquityMultiple offers screening tools and has a growing list of live offerings you can invest in.
 The minimum to invest in each project is $10,000 but can be greater depending on the project.
 You can build your own portfolio of real estate investments on EquityMultiple by investing in multiple deals on the platform.
-Potential investments fall into one of three categories; equity, preferred equity, or debt deals.
+Potential investments fall into one of three categories; fund investing, direct investing, or tax-deferred investing.